 Beginning in the second quarter of 2009, the Company began granting restricted stock units in lieu of incentive stock options to senior employees.
 These RSU's have a vesting "double trigger."
 The vesting of these RSU's is dependent on the achievement of corporate objectives established by the Compensation Committee of the Board of Directors and the passage of time.
+During 2014, 59,000 restricted stock units were issued.
+Compensation costs related to these restricted stock units was \$3.8 million, of which \$1.0 million was recognized in 2014.
+The remaining costs will be recognized ratably over the remaining period required before the units vest, which is 27 months.

 During 2013, 32,000 restricted stock units were issued.
-Compensation costs related to these restricted stock units was \$1.8 million, of which \$0.5 million was recognized in 2013.
-The remaining costs will be recognized ratably over the remaining period required before the units vest, which is 34 months.
+Compensation costs related to these restricted stock units was \$1.8 million, of which \$0.6 and \$0.5 million was recognized in 2014 and 2013, respectively.
+The remaining costs will be recognized ratably over the remaining period required before the units vest, which is 15 months.

 During 2012, 139,000 restricted stock units were issued.
-Compensation costs related to these restricted stock units was \$6.2 million, of which \$1.5 million and \$1.2 million was recognized in 2013 and 2012, respectively.
-The remaining costs will be recognized ratably over the remaining period required before the units vest, which ranges from one to three years.
+Compensation costs related to these restricted stock units was \$6.2 million, of which \$1.5 million, \$1.5 million and \$1.2 million was recognized in 2014, 2013 and 2012, respectively.
+The remaining costs will be recognized ratably over the remaining period required before the units vest, which ranges from one to two years.